-In order to give our children the opportunity to thrive socially, morally, personally and culturally, we underpin our practice with eleven carefully-chosen Values.
+In order to give our children the opportunity to thrive socially, morally, personally and culturally, we underpin our practice with twenty-two carefully-chosen Values, taught over a 2-year cycle.

 In choosing our Values, we consulted with children, parents, all staff and governors to ensure that the final Values reflected the needs of our children.